MedDude/MedDude/src/site/notes/Homepage.md

 ## 🎯 What You'll Find Here

-Whether you're revising for finals, searching for topic-specific questions, or trying to master the syllabus — this site has your back.
+Whether you're revising for finals, searching for topic-specific questions, or trying to master the syllabus, this site has your back.

 Here’s what MedDude provides: